-- The quantity theory seems to provide a pretty good theory of inflation and interest rates over the medium to long run as well as in a cross section of countries - What about the short run? - Problems with the quantity theory: - The shorter term relationships between money growth and both inflation and nominal interest rates are weak - Velocity is not constant and has become harder to predict, particularly since the early 1980s
+The quantity theory seems to provide a pretty good theory of inflation and interest rates over long horizons as well as in a cross section of countries What about the short run?

+- ► The shorter-term relationships between money growth and both inflation and nominal interest rates are weak - Velocity is not constant and has become harder to predict, particularly since the early 1980s
-Moving Beyond the Quantity Theory

-- The key assumption in the quantity theory is that the demand for money (i.e. velocity) is stable (or at least predictable) - you hold money to buy stuff, and how much money you need is proportional to how much you buy - Liquidity preference theory of money demand: money competes with other assets as a store of value.
-Money is more liquid (can be used in exchange), but how much you want to hold depends on return on other assets - Demand for real money balances, m_t = M_t/P_t, is an increasing function of output, Y_t, but a decreasing function of the nominal interest rate, i_t:
+Moving Beyond the Quantity Theory The key assumption in the quantity theory is that the demand for money (i.e. velocity) is stable (or at least predictable) - you hold money to buy stuff, and how much money you need is proportional to how much you buy Liquidity preference theory of money demand: money competes with other assets as a store of value.
+Money is more liquid (can be used in exchange), but how much you want to hold depends on return on other assets

+Liquidity Preference

+Demand for real money balances, $m_t = \frac{M_t}{P_t}$, is an increasing function of output, Y_t , but a decreasing function of the nominal interest rate, i_t :

 $$\frac{M_t}{P_t} = L(i_t, Y_t)$$

 But then velocity: